zhiyhu/zhiyhu/README.md

 ### Hi there 👋

 - 🔮 I'm dabbling into the data analysis of single-cell RNA sequencing, DNA methylation and variant calling
-- 🎉 I'm super excited about spatial transcriptomics and single-cell multi-modal but have not got a chance to start.
-Happy to collaborate on these topics
+- 🎉 I'm super excited about single-cell multi-modal
 - 💾 I'm using R (intensively), Python/Snakemake (frequently) and Shell (frequently).
-Had experience with C and MATLAB but cannot remember too much.
+Had experience with C and MATLAB but cannot remember much.
 Always ready to learn new skills if necessary

 <!--